NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 What can you determine from the Kraken2 outputs?
 Is the data clean?
 There are a few other genera included in the output- do you think they are contaminants (or not)?

+Just in case we will filter our fastq files to remove any contaminants.
+We won't be too stringent with the filtering.
+To do this we will use **KrakenTools**: